-The following further describes the types of fixed-income securities in which the Fund invests.
+The following describes the principal types of fixed-income securities, in addition to those listed in the Prospectus, in which the Fund invests.

-Mortgage-Backed Securities (A Type of Fixed-Income Security)
+Mortgage-Backed Securities (MBS) (A Fixed-Income Security)

-Mortgage-backed securities (MBS) are a type of pass-through security, which is a pooled debt obligation repackaged as interests that pass principal and interest through an intermediary to investors.
+An MBS is a type of pass-through security, which is a pooled debt obligation repackaged as interests that pass principal and interest through an intermediary to investors.
 In the case of MBS, the ownership interest is in a pool of mortgage loans.
 MBS represent participation interests in pools of adjustable and fixed-rate mortgage loans.
-The MBS in which the Fund invest are issued or guaranteed by the U.S. government (or one of its agencies or instrumentalities).
+MBS are most commonly issued or guaranteed by the U.S. government (or one of its agencies or instrumentalities), but also may be issued or guaranteed by other private issuers ("non-agency MBS").
 Unlike conventional debt obligations, MBS provide monthly payments derived from the monthly interest and principal payments (including any prepayments) made by the individual borrowers on the pooled mortgage loans.

 There are two markets for MBS.
 A specified pool transaction is a trade in which the pool number of the security to be delivered on the settlement date is known at the time the trade is made.
 This is in contrast with the typical MBS transaction, called a TBA ("To Be Announced") transaction, in which the type of MBS to be delivered is specified at the time of trade but the actual pool numbers of the securities that will be delivered are not known at the time of the trade.
 The pool numbers of the pools to be delivered at settlement are announced shortly before settlement takes place.
 The terms of the TBA trade may be made more specific if desired.
 Generally, agency pass-through MBS are traded on a TBA basis.
-The Fund may enter into TBA trades in order to buy or sell MBS on a delayed delivery basis.
+The Fund may enter into TBA trades in order to buy or sell MBS on a delayed delivery basis."